-On December 30, 2021, Eden Springs Netherlands B.V., a wholly owned subsidiary of the Company ("Eden"), completed the acquisition of Sip-Well NV, the leading distributor of water solutions in Belgium (the "SipWell Acquisition").
+On December 30, 2021, Eden Springs Netherlands B.V., a wholly-owned subsidiary of the Company ("Eden"), completed the acquisition of Sip-Well NV, the leading distributor of water solutions in Belgium (the "SipWell Acquisition").
 The total cash consideration paid by Eden in the SipWell Acquisition was \$53.1 million, subject to adjustments for any non-permitted leakage since a locked box date.
-The SipWell Acquisition was funded through a combination of incremental borrowings under the Company's Revolving Credit Facility and cash on hand.
+The SipWell Acquisition was funded through a combination of incremental borrowings under the Company's Revolving Credit Facility (defined below) and cash on hand.

-On March 2, 2020, pursuant to the terms and conditions of the Agreement and Plan of Merger entered into on January 13, 2020, Cott Corporation completed the acquisition of Primo Water Corporation ("Legacy Primo" and such transaction, the "Legacy Primo Acquisition").
+On March 2, 2020, pursuant to the terms and conditions of the Agreement and Plan of Merger entered into on January 13, 2020, Cott Corporation completed the acquisition of Legacy Primo.
 The aggregate consideration paid in the Legacy Primo Acquisition was approximately \$798.2 million and includes \$377.6 million of our common shares issued by us to holders of Legacy Primo common stock, \$216.1 million paid in cash by us to holders of Legacy Primo common stock, \$196.9 million of cash paid to retire outstanding indebtedness on behalf of Legacy Primo, \$4.7 million to settle a pre-existing liability and \$2.9 million in fair value of replacement common share options and restricted stock units for vested Legacy Primo awards.
 The Legacy Primo Acquisition is consistent with our strategy of transitioning to a pure-play water solutions provider.